0GiS0/azure-dev-center-demos/README.md

-# 🚀 Microsoft Dev Box & Azure Deployments Demos for Platform Engineering
+# 🚀 Microsoft Dev Box 💻 & Azure Deployment Environments 🏗️ Demos for Platform Engineering

 👋🏻 Welcome, developer!
 This repository contains scripts and resources to help you understand how Microsoft Dev Box and Azure Deployment Environments work.